-- 1. Referring to Chapter 3 (especially Section 3.2 [page 21]) and to Section 4.4.1, determine the Ethernet Module's new IP Address, by using Cscape to re-examine the I/O Configuration just downloaded. - 2.
+- 1. Referring to Chapter 3 of this User Manual (especially Section 3.2 [page 22]) and to Section 4.4.1 above, determine the Ethernet Module's new IP Address, by using Cscape to re-examine the I/O Configuration just downloaded. - 2.
 Referring to Figure 4.1, change Cscape's Target IP Address to match the Ethernet Module's new IP Address. - 3.
-Try performing the download again.

-4. If this does not succeed, try changing Cscape's Target IP Address (Figure 4.1) to match the static IP Address parameter (even if it is grayed out).

-5. If all else fails, connect a PC running Cscape directly to the target OCS unit's programming serial port, repeat the download, and then use Data Watch to examine the register indicated by the IP Addr Register parameter (Figure 3.5 [page 18]), to discover the Ethernet Module's new IP Address.
+Try performing the download again. - 4.
+If this does not succeed, try changing Cscape's Target IP Address (Figure 4.1) to match the static IP Address parameter (even if it is graved out). - 5.
+If all else fails, connect a PC running Cscape directly to the target OCS unit's programming serial port, repeat the download, and then use Data Watch to examine the register indicated by the IPAddr Register parameter (Figure 3.5 [page 19]), to discover the Ethernet Module's new IP

+Address.